-Time for a family vacation!
 Going on a road trip?
-Don’t forget to pack your food safety knowledge so your experience can be memorable for the right reasons.
+Don’t forget to pack your food safety knowledge so your trip can be memorable for the right reasons.

 Before you start packing lunches and snacks, be sure you have plenty of ice or frozen gel packs on hand.
 Some foods need to stay refrigerated during your trip while others are safe at room temperature.
 Remember, a fully packed cooler keeps food colder longer than a partially filled one.
 But, there’s plenty more that you can do to fend off food safety risks.